Looking for things to do on the Great Ocean Road? You’ve come to the right place!

-If you dream of joining those surfers one day, then take a lesson with Torquay Surfing Academy or Go Ride a Wave.
+If you dream of joining those surfers one day, then take a surf lesson in Torquay.

-Two-hour, small group lessons cost from $60 per person.
-They’re held throughout the year – in winter you’ll get a thick wetsuit and hot showers afterwards!
+Two-hour, small group lessons are held throughout the year – in winter you’ll get a thick wetsuit and hot showers afterwards!

 13. Hunt for shipwrecks

 On Wreck Beach, you’ll find the anchors and debris from two ships, the Marie Gabrielle and Fiji.
 The Marie Gabrielle crashed in 1869 and the Fiji in 1890.
 You’ll only be able to spot these at low tide, so plan your walk along the beach.

 Getting down to Wreck Beach is a bit of a trek – there are many steep steps (save your energy for the walk back up!).
 The anchors are about 500 metres to the right when you get down to the beach.

 We only found out about this beach after overhearing a girl telling some tourists about it.
 This lovely cove has a golden crescent of sand for sunbathing, and the calm (although chilly!) waters are ideal for a quick dip.